 5-6 Years after Planting.

-The results of failure to prune regularly through the years for tree health and shape are quite apparent by the time the tree is five to seven years old.
+The results of failing to regularly prune through the years for tree health and shape are quite apparent by the time the tree is five to seven years old.
 The form of the future crown is already being determined by the lack of pruning and shaping in the tree's earlier, formative years.

 15 Years after Planting